MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-fileshare-source-scan-csv-upload.md

 - **UTF-8**.
 The encoding of the CSV file must be UTF-8.

-## Create and format your upload file
+## Create and format your file

 Create a single column CSV file.
-There is only 1 column, source path.
+There's only one column, the source path.

  :::image type="content" source="media/mm-fileshare-addsource-upload.png" alt-text="upload a file share csv file":::